hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   hauler store serve fileserver [flags]

 Flags:
       --directory string   Directory to use for backend.
-Defaults to $PWD/store-files (default "store-files") -h, --help               help for fileserver
+Defaults to $PWD/fileserver (default "fileserver") -h, --help               help for fileserver
   -p, --port int           Port to listen on. (default 8080)

 Global Flags:
-      --cache string       Location of where to store cache data (defaults to $XDG_CACHE_DIR/hauler) -l, --log-level string    (default "info")
+      --cache string       (deprecated flag and currently not used) -l, --log-level string    (default "info")
   -s, --store string       Location to create store at (default "store")
 ```